Ex-campaign aide alleges Trump kissed her without consent

 Breaking News Emails

-A former campaign aide for President Donald Trump’s 2016 presidential campaign alleges in a lawsuit Monday that the then-candidate kissed her without her consent.
+A former aide for President Donald Trump’s 2016 election campaign alleges in a lawsuit Monday that he kissed her without her consent at a rally in August that year.

-Alva Johnson, 43, alleges in the suit that prior to an August 2016 campaign rally in Tampa, Florida, Trump singled her out and then forcibly kissed her — which the suit says amounts to common law battery — on a campaign recreational vehicle in the presence of other campaign aides.
+Alva Johnson, 43, alleges that Trump singled her out prior to the rally in Tampa, Florida, and then forcibly kissed her — which the suit says amounts to common law battery — on a campaign recreational vehicle in the presence of other campaign aides.

-She also claims gender and race discrimination against the Trump campaign, alleging in the lawsuit that she was paid less than her white or male colleagues despite her success organizing volunteers and planning rallies, among other duties.
+She also accuses the Trump campaign of gender and race discrimination, alleging in the lawsuit that she was paid less than her white or male colleagues despite her success organizing volunteers and planning rallies, among other duties.

 In a statement Monday, White House press secretary Sarah Huckabee Sanders dismissed Johnson's allegation that Trump kissed her.